Control when customers can buy by running your shop on a schedule with business hours, category restrictions, and holiday closures.

 What should I do if the store doesn't reopen when it's supposed to?

-Clear your caches, verify timezone settings in Settings → General match local timezones, and ensure WordPress cron is running using plugins like WP Crontrol.
-Temporarily deactivate other plugins or switch themes to rule out conflicts.
+Clear your cache, verify that the timezone settings in Settings → General match local timezones, and ensure WordPress cron is running with plugins like WP Crontrol.
+Temporarily deactivate other plugins or switch to a different theme to rule out conflicts.

 Does the plugin support holiday closures?